Y Soft

 Y Soft Corporation is a multinational software and electronic hardware company founded in 2000, which operates in 21 countries.
-The company's headquarters are in Brno, Czech Republic, with other offices in France, Hungary, Denmark, Israel, United Kingdom, United Arab Emirates, United States, Japan, Singapore, Australia, and China.
+The company's headquarters are in Brno, Czech Republic, with offices in France, Hungary, Denmark, Israel, United Kingdom, United Arab Emirates, United States, Japan, Singapore, Australia, and China.

-Y Soft Ventures, the company's in-house venture arm, was established in 2014 as a way for the two co-founders to assist other Central European entrepreneurs looking to start their own companies with business and financial support.
+Y Soft Ventures, the company's in-house venture arm, was established in 2014 as a way for the two co-founders to support other Central European entrepreneurs looking to start their own companies with business and financial support.

 Products

-The company's core products are:
+The company's core product is: